Buyer’s Guide for Buffers & Buffer Springs

 We've already established that no two AR-15 buffers are identical and, as such, many materials are used to construct buffers, as well.

 The most common materials that are used to create AR-15 buffers include:

-- Aluminum - The lightest option available, aluminum buffers frequently weigh less than 0.10 lb. per cubic inch (PCI) on average.
+- Aluminum - The lightest option available, a single aluminum buffer weight frequently weights 0.22 oz. on average.

-- Steel - Weighing in around 0.28 lb.
-PCI, steel buffers are proven to last and deliver exceptional value for AR-15 owners.
+- Steel - Weighing in around 0.64 oz., steel buffers are proven to last and deliver exceptional value for AR-15 owners.

-- Tungsten - A tungsten buffer commonly weighs around 0.70 lb.
-PCI on average and the heaviest option available.
+- Tungsten - A tungsten buffer weight commonly weighs around 1.5 oz. on average and the heaviest option available.

 Steel and tungsten remain the most frequently used buffers in AR-15s today, as these materials are both heavy and dense.
 Thus, steel and tungsten represent great choices for many AR-15 owners across the country.

 Why Do I Need to Replace My AR-15 Buffer Springs?

 With buffer springs, you can ensure that your AR-15 will continue to perform consistently.
 These springs are necessary to guarantee your AR-15 fires properly, and without them, will not allow you to fire your AR-15.

 Buffer springs provide a very simple yet important purpose in a rifle.
 Each time the gun is cocked or a round is fired, the bolt carrier has to follow through an action to load a round into the chamber.
 When the bolt carrier is either cocked back or pushed back, it hits the buffer and buffer spring inside the buffer tube.
 This action pushes the bolt carrier forward to pick up a round.